 The increased demand for customised products means that production lines and workspaces often need to be reconfigured.
 This is something that can now be done quickly and easily via the onsite Virtual Reality Cave.
 Here, 3D models of the plant can be chopped and changed and approved in a fraction of the time it used to take using cardboard models.

-“Adoption of this technology – or any change for that matter – is as much about tackling culture and attitudes as it is about technological innovation”Anil Thomas, Head of Strategy and Transformation, Siemens
+“Adoption of this technology – or any change for that matter – is as much about tackling culture and attitudes as it is about technological innovation”Anil Thomas, Head of Business Operations and Strategy, Siemens

 Technology is driving increased productivity and capacity, but how can it beneficially impact maintenance, repair and operations (MRO)?
 With hundreds of machines working day and night, the company employs 19 maintenance engineers to carry out maintenance and minimise downtime.
-Head of Maintenance David Reynolds is always looking for innovations to help his team keep plant assets at optimum condition.
+MTO Production and Maintenance Manager David Reynolds is always looking for innovations to help his team keep plant assets at optimum condition.

 “We monitor our machinery to see if it’s in an ‘alarm state’, which is when something has been picked up that isn’t quite right, but not necessarily down” he explains.
 “This data monitoring can be done by a human or we can set up automated alerts.
 It is a first step towards predictive maintenance: it isn’t full condition monitoring, which looks at temperature, vibration and other factors

 “This lets us look at the data from the machines and think about how we could use it to make improvements and add value to the business.”